ketancmaheshwari/pearc24tut/README.md

-# pearc24tut
+# escience23tut

-gnu parallel tutorial at pearc24
+Slides and other materials for the GNU Parallel Tutorial at eScience 2023.